Credit by Examination and Advanced Placement

 1

-Areas of CSU GE Breadth (A1 through E) are defined in CSU EO 1100.
-Areas of American Institutions (US-1 through US-3) are set forth in Sections IA and IB of CSU EO 1061, and at www.assist.org.
+CSU graduation requirement areas of American Institutions (US-1 through US-3) are set forth in Sections IA and IB of CSU EO 1061, and are listed at www.assist.org.

 2

-If a student passes more than one CLEP test in the same language other than English (e.g., two exams in French), then only one examination may be applied to the baccalaureate.
-For each test in a language other than English, a passing score of 50 is considered “Level I” and earns six units of baccalaureate credit; the higher score listed for each test is considered “Level II” and earns additional units of credit and placement in Area C2 of CSU GE Breadth, as noted.
+If a student passes more than one CLEP test in the same language other than English (e.g., two exams in French), then only one examination may be applied to the CSU baccalaureate.
+For each test in a language other than English, a passing score of 50 is considered “Level I” and earns six units of CSU baccalaureate credit; the higher score listed for each test is considered “Level II” and earns additional units of credit, as noted.

-Students must have the International Baccalaureate Organization send IB exam results to the Admissions and Records Office (un-opened hand carried copies will be accepted) for use on the IGETC.
+Students must have the International Baccalaureate Organization send IB exam results to the Admissions and Records Office (un-opened hand carried copies will be accepted) for use on the Cal-GETC.

 Designated examinations are awarded elective units which may be applied to UC graduation requirements for specific subjects and/or for general education/breadth requirements, as determined by each campus.
 The UC Policy for IB credit can be found on the UC system website

-IB Exam Score IGETC and Units Earned Towards Certification UC-Units Earned Toward Transfer
+IB Exam Score Cal-GETC and Units Earned Toward Certification UC-Units Earned Toward Transfer

 Biology HL 5-7 Area 5B - 3 semester 5.3 semester/8 quarter